FEUP-LDTS-2023/project-l12gr07/README.md

 ### IMPLEMENTED FEATURES

-> This section should contain a list of implemented features and their descriptions.
-In the end of the section, include two or three screenshots that illustrate the most important features.

 - **Change selected button** - using arrow keys you can change the selected button (it's the red one).
 - **Select button** - to select a button for the program to execute an action (e.g. start game, exit, etc.) you need to press enter key.

 ### PLANNED FEATURES

-> This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.
-- **Change selected coin** - using arrow keys you can change the selected coin.
+-**Change selected coin** - using arrow keys you can change the selected coin.
 - **Increase the value of the bet** - after choosing a coin, press enter key to increase the bet.
 - **Decrease the value of the bet** - after choosing a coin, press backspace key to decrease the bet.
 - **Chose how many decks** - in a menu the user is presented with 3 options, to play with one deck, two decks, or the infinite mode.